seandstewart/bardly/pending/romances/cymbeline/uncut.md

 As I my poor self did exchange for you,
 To your so infinite loss, so in our trifles
 I still win of you: for my sake wear this;
-It is a manacle of love; I’ll place it
+It is a manacle of love; I'll place it
 Upon this fairest prisoner.

 *Putting a bracelet upon her arm*